Coming up this hour, a little later, Vernon Robinson, Republican candidate, North Carolina's 13th District, and the famed now Twilight Zone ad.

 Excellent, Joshua.

-Thanks for the uh the help on that.
+Thanks for the help on that.

-And uh Mark Stein, I agree with you.
+And Mark Stein, I agree with you.

-From a military standpoint, they've got their own lingo, obviously, but from a political standpoint, they really have stumbled upon redeployment as ingenious rather than surrender, lose scram head for the hills.
+From a military standpoint, they've got their own lingo, obviously, but from a political standpoint, they really have stumbled upon redeployment as ingenious rather than surrender, lose, scram head for the hills.

-I was uh up on the Iraq-Syrian border a couple of years ago, and that was at that time guarded by U.S. troops.
+I was up on the Iraq-Syrian border a couple of years ago, and that was at that time guarded by U.S. troops.

 That border is now patrolled by Iraqi troops.